jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

 Here, $d$ is the given divisor and we are supposed to approximate $\frac{1}{d}$ by $\frac{m}{2^{N+k}}$.
 An assumption here is that we want to perform the division $n/d$ for all $n$ from $0$ to $2^{N}-1$, where $N$ is supposed to be the bit-width of the integer type we are dealing with.
 In this setting, this theorem gives a sufficient condition where we can compute the quotient of $n/d$ by first multiplying $m$ to $n$ and then shifting the result to the right by $(N+k)$-bits.
 A premise here is that we will need more than $N$-bits because our dividend is of $N$-bits, so maybe the result of the multiplication $mn$ will need to be stored in $2N$-bits.
 Since we are shifting by $(N+k)$-bits, the lower half of the result is actually not needed, and we just take the upper half and shift it by $k$-bits.

-We will not talk about the proof of this theorem because a much more general theorem will be introduced in the next section.
+We will not talk about the proof of this theorem because a much more general theorem will be presented in the next section.
 But let us see how results like this can be applied in the wild.
 For example, consider the following C++ code:
 ```cpp
 std::uint64_t div(std::uint64_t n) noexcept {
     return n / 17;
 }
 ```

-My compiler (clang) is fortunately aware of this Granlund-Montgomery style conversion style, so it translated this code into the following lines of assemblies:
+My compiler (clang) is fortunately aware of this Granlund-Montgomery-style trick, so it translated this code into the following lines of assemblies:
 ```asm
 div(unsigned long):
         mov     rax, rdi